Will Zywiec, PhD

 Preliminary results:

-Looked at the output and bad trouble and impossible turned out to be redundant failures, so I ignored impossible.
-This caused the minimum success rate to rise to 79.33%, which isn't much of an improvement.
+Looked at the output and found that bad trouble and impossible were redundant failures, so I ignored impossible.
+This bumped the minimum success rate to 79.33%, which isn't much of an improvement.

 October 23, 2021